 Venture Capital Investment Competition

 The Kellogg Venture Capital Investment Challenge (VCIC) was first introduced during the 2012-2013 academic year, and is sponsored by the Kellogg Innovation & Entrepreneurship Initiative (KIEI).
 The purpose of the challenge is to select the team that will represent Kellogg in the regional VCIC

 , run by the Kenan-Flagler Business School of the University of North Carolina.

-The Kellogg VCIC during the 2014-2015 academic year will be held during January.
+The Kellogg VCIC during the 2014-2015 academic year took place in January.
 In advance of the Kellogg VCIC, students received training on how VC firms conduct due diligence, prepare term sheets, and negotiate with entrepreneurs.
-Kellogg VC alumni will provide practical feedback, coaching and judging for the Kellogg VCIC.
+Kellogg VC alumni provided practical feedback, coaching, and judging for the Kellogg VCIC.